 "You get loyal customers by providing a great service, and great products at competitive prices.
 But Goody is certainly a piece of the puzzle.
 By rewarding people for enjoying the experience, they will come back to us over our competitors."

 The Lawrenson Group uses Goody at all their Hamilton based outlets.
 Customers sign up on one of their in-store tablet apps, and can then use their card at any Lawrenson-branded restaurant or bar.
 The Lawrenson Group offers customers one point for every dollar they spend.
 Customers accrue points on every visit, and receive vouchers when they reach a certain point threshold.
 They also have the option to put their points towards their bill at any time.

 Making the rewards achievable makes the whole system much more appealing to customers.
 Because they can see the points adding up quickly, and they receive automated reminders, they're much more likely to return and redeem them.

 The rewards scheme is a positive in other ways too - people come in to redeem their points with family or friends, and usually end up spending far more than the goody points quantity.
 They also tend to lead to more sign-ups as other members of the party find out where the reward came from.

 Talk to us about how we can help power up your programmeBook a demo

 Data analysis and targeted marketing

-Analytics also help Ian and the marketing team tailor their marketing to their customers.
+Analytics also help The Lawrenson Group and the marketing team tailor their marketing to their customers.
 They narrow down a list of customers by spending patterns or events attended, and send targeted offers.
 Customers who frequent the gastro pub outlets might receive beer-tasting offers and invites to pub events, while customers who prefer fine dining might receive degustation offers.